 The Language tool consists of a set of conventional word-meanings and rules for putting them together into sentences to create complex meanings (thoughts).
-Artists can create any kind of mosaic images by arranging colored tiles in a particular way:
+Artists can create any kind of mosaic images by arranging colored tiles in a particular way (See Figures 1 and 2).
+Speakers are all like artists, in that sense - they create all kinds of complex images (meanings) by arranging words sentences.
+Words are like tiles of different colors - the same brown tile may be part of a flower (Fig. 1), a sucker on a frog's toe (Fig. 2), or anything else, depending on how we use it in our mosaic.